 - Security in communications infrastructure

-- Standardization and Development
+- Standardisation and Development

 Information Security Management

 Businesses should have the information security protection necessary with respect to the operation’s nature, extent and other circumstances.
 A risk analysis is the basis for a well-suited information security protection regime and is both an activity that aims to identify assets requiring protection and as a documentation of the rationale for what is worth protecting.
 The risk analysis shall also relate the identified assets to the threats that the business may be exposed to, and the vulnerabilities that the business may be afflicted with.
-Finally, the risk analysis is aimed at developing a decision basis for safeguard measures, and establishing the traceability of this material.
+Finally, the risk analysis is aimed at developing a decision basis for safeguard measures, and establishing the accountability of this material.

 Security Auditing, Requirements Definitions and System Architecture

 When changing or introducing new systems, it is of crucial importance that security and quality aspects are taken into considerations from the beginning, and that system security can be maintained even after the project has been completed.
 We therefore support the implementation of all the projects’ phases through the definition of security requirements, design of the system architecture, procurement support, as well as validation, quality assurance and security audits.

 We can also assume the role of a control function, where we will audit against the relevant security standards, regulatory or business requirements, specific identified risks or a combination of these.
 In other contexts, we evaluate the security of the specific components on a more technical level, often based on CC/CEM and a protection profile, down to the implementation level.

 Today almost all information systems rely upon open, robust and high-performing communication services.
 We use our experience from large operator networks, metropolitan area networks and corporate networks to define requirements, scaling and provide quality assurance to critical network infrastructure.